-For the magazine, there will be the most work in the weeks leading up to each issue’s launch (usually the first two weeks of every third month, though November’s issue will be published early this year [on Halloween]), and there will also be much slower periods.
-For N&S Press, work will be a bit more spread out, with our first chapbook submission period opening 5 August.
+For the magazine, there will be the most work in the weeks leading up to each issue’s launch (usually the first two weeks of every third month), and there will also be much slower periods.
+For N&S Press, work will be a bit more spread out, with our next submissions period opening in January.

 We’d love to work with someone who is looking for more experience in the writing/publishing field and would be more than happy to provide references/recommendations for your future endeavours.
 We’ve been around the block a few times ourselves with various projects and would be thrilled to help start someone off on their own journey!